Input Tax Credit on Capital Goods

 Capital goods used partly for personal or exempted sales and partly for normal taxable sales are eligible for claiming ITC.

 The ITC that is paid for the capital goods is transacted through the e-ledger.
 The shelf life of such assets will be marked as five years from the date of purchase.
-The total amount of input tax transacted to the e-ledger will be distributed over the entire marked shelf life.
+The e-ledger will distribute the total input tax transacted over the marked shelf life.
+To calculate the monthly ITC, use this formula: Shelf life of 5 years and pay GST monthly.

 Considering five years as the shelf life and the GST is paid monthly, the following formula can be used to calculate the ITC per month: